 Please note that the MAT’s focus is on preparation to teach in K-12 schools rather than an advanced credential for practicing teachers or a precursor to research-oriented doctoral studies in education.

-Our MAT in Science program prepares science teachers for grades 9-12 by building off a candidate’s strong background in the laboratory sciences.
+Our Science - Secondary Education MAT program prepares science teachers for grades 9-12 by building off a candidate’s strong background in the laboratory sciences.
 Coursework and field experiences focus on developing strong pedagogical content knowledge as it relates specifically to teaching high school science.

 In North Carolina, science teachers are licensed comprehensively, meaning that any licensed science teacher can teach any science course a school offers.
-In practice, teachers generally specialize in the life sciences or chemistry, or the physical sciences or earth/environmental sciences, but preparation for a license includes significant experiences in multiple fields of science.
-Having a broad-based knowledge of the sciences also give the teacher the opportunity to see and share with students the natural interdependency of the sciences.
+In practice, teachers generally specialize in the life sciences or chemistry, or the physical sciences or earth/environmental sciences, but preparation for a license requires significant experiences in multiple fields of science.
+Having a broad-based knowledge of the sciences also gives teachers the opportunity to teach about the natural interdependency of the sciences.

-- Keep a minimum average of 3.0 in all course work.
+- Have maintained a minimum average of 3.0 in all coursework

 Applicants must have: